 Artists invited to audition must confirm acceptance within one week of receiving invitations.

 SINGERS: All singers invited to audition must present a list of five (5) contrasting arias at the time of their audition.
-One of these must be a contemporary aria in English (not musical theater) written post-World War II.
+A musical theater selection is also highly encouraged for those interested in roles in The Cradle Will Rock.

 PIANISTS and CONDUCTORS: Selected pianist and conductor applicants will receive specific audition requirements in their invitations.